Minyyyy/EPA_Group7_MBDM/README.md

   * Robustness
 - data (contains data files as initially provided by course)
 - documentation (contains information and inspiration files as initially provided by course)
-- results (contains gz and csv files)
 - final reports (contains final analysis and political reflection)
--
+- results (contains analysis results saved as gz and csv files)